open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

   name: bootstrap
 ```

-Apply the instance to the cluster:
+Then, apply the instance to the cluster:

 ```bash
 kubectl apply -f instance.yaml